Southland cricket team

 The Southland cricket team represents the Southland Region of New Zealand.
-They compete in the Hawke Cup.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.

 Early history

 Southland first played interprovincial cricket in 1864, and often played against touring teams from Australia, Fiji and England.
 The Southland Cricket Association was formed in 1892, leading to an increase in representative matches, including the annual match against Otago, which began in 1893–94 and continued until the 1980s.
 In 1910–11 Southland were the first winners of the Hawke Cup.
 They retained it in 1911–12 but surrendered it in 1912–13 when they did not take part.